Pricing: $110 + shipping

 Until now, the only option to convert to soft+hard lines was the LCE kit at $180 or so shipped.
-That's a ton of money for some brake lines, so I'm now offering an equivalent kit for a total of approximately $120 ($60 for the hard lines from me, and then you purchase your desired stainless steel lines directly from the manufacturer).
+That's a ton of money for some brake lines, so I'm now offering an equivalent kit for a total of approximately $120, shipped.

-This hard line kit contains all the necessary parts except for the soft lines, since several vendors already sell those for a reasonable price.
-Additionally, my kit does not include or require a rear brake line - saving you even more money.
+This hard line kit now contains all the necessary parts including the soft lines, but does not include or require a rear brake line - saving you even more money.

 - Two hard lines, bent to fit between a 13WL caliper and the (included) spindle bracket.
 One right and one left.

 - Two spindle brackets, meant to secure the connection between the hard and soft lines

 - Two brake line clips, to secure the soft line at the spindle bracket.

 - Two stainless steel soft brake lines (made by the same folks that make Wheelers stainless brake lines) that connect the hard lines on the frame to the hard lines in the kit.